-In October 2022, Camino senior management led by Camino's CEO visited a village adjacent to the Project and participated in a community assembly to introduce the Company.
+In October 2021, Camino senior management led by Camino's CEO visited a village adjacent to the Project and participated in a community assembly to introduce the Company.
 The Camino delegation included Camino's community relations team that has two Quechua speakers and the Director of Camino's Peruvian operations.
 The Company presented the proposed work program that includes building roads for exploration access, soil and rock sampling and trenching, and diamond drilling.
 Management at Camino was pleased to participate in this meeting as part of Camino's commitment to social responsibility at Maria Cecilia.
+Camino has on-going communications with the communities at both Los Chapitos and Maria Cecilia throughout 2022.
+The Company has also communicated periodically with the community at Plata Dorada.